You know you need a budget, right? If you don’t know where to start, drawing a money map is a simple and useful means to get there.

-Happy Friday everyone, and welcome to another edition of Rich People Skills!
-Today the topic is Money Maps.
-A money map is simply a visual depiction of where your money is flowing in from, and flowing out to, with your financial accounts “stitching” it all together.
+The money map simply lays out your inflows and outflows, with your financial accounts “stitching” it all together.
 The idea is that you tailor your money map to specific goals, such as debt pay-down, or even early retirement, and isolate areas to improve, accounts to combine, and so on.

-If you’ve never set up your own budget before, this whole money map thing may not be a bad place to start.
 Once you have all the pieces laid-out on the map (using PowerPoint or Visio, or crayons on paper), then you can dive into Excel and go nuts with cells and formulas.
-YES! (spreadsheet dork alert…)
+YES! (spreadsheet dork alert…) But before we regress to cells and figures, let’s focus on our big picture money map:

 Interpreting the Map